HumbleUI/JWM/README.md

 Primary goals:

 - Native JVM API
-- High-quality OS integration (indistinguashable from native apps)
+- High-quality OS integration (indistinguishable from native apps)
 - Plays well with (but does not require) [Skija](https://github.com/jetbrains/skija)

 Motto: **“Electron for JVM, without Chrome and JS”**